sxpyggy/fitting-tweedieCP-with-EM/README.md

-# Fitting Tweedie's compound Poisson model to pure premium with the EM algorithm
+# The R code for “Fitting Tweedie's compound Poisson model to pure premium with the EM algorithm”

 Abstract: We consider the situation when the number of claims is unavailable, and a Tweedie’s compound Poisson model is fitted to the observed pure premium.
 Currently, there are two